okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/nodejs/integrationsteps.md

 ### Step 3: User enters password authenticator and password

 Create a page that displays an authenticator enrollment selection.
-In this example, password is configured.
+In this example, the password is configured.

 <div class="common-image-format">